-It’s almost December 31st.
-Do you have your resolutions ready?
+It’s almost Dec.
+31. Do you have your resolutions ready?

 The question is about as hard to dodge as the “So, are you dating anyone?” questions you hear at nearly every family function.
 As the new year approaches, we as a society tend to do a lot of reflecting on how the last 365 days unfolded.
 Did we stay in shape like we planned?
-Did we impress our bosses enough to secure that next promotion?
+Were we able to impress our bosses enough to secure that next promotion?
 Did we find someone to love, or properly appreciate those we have?

 But is that really what we want?

-“New you” is said so casually that it’s easy to miss the deeper meaning.
-Oxford describes new as this: “made, introduced, or discovered recently or now for the first time.”
-New Year, new you literally means beginning the year as a completely new person.
+We say “new you” so casually that it’s easy to miss the deeper meaning.
+Oxford defines new as this: “not existing before; recently made, invented, introduced, etc.” New Year, new you literally means beginning the year as a completely new person.
 I don’t know what you think, but to me that sounds a little off.
 If I were to start the year completely unaffected by my past, who would I be?
 And what in the world would possess me to toss all of those memories into the trash?

 I stumbled across a quote somewhere that stated this idea simply: Life is like a canvas and every day is a new brush stroke.
 It would be nearly impossible to make a masterpiece if you were continually starting over.
 The “new year, new you” philosophy discredits the beauty of your journey, of taking failure and running with it.
 Maybe you accidentally dropped your paintbrush and smeared a black streak across the entire painting, and now your plan to paint a Thomas Cole version of the Alaskan winter is out of the question.
 That doesn’t mean you can’t still paint something sensational.
-And the best part is, when you do, that painting will be a true original and all yours.
+And the best part is, when you do, that painting will be a true original and entirely your own.

 The important thing is to have patience and treat yourself with compassion.
 And remember that you, as you are now, are more than deserving of another year, a new year, to build and grow upon.
-You don’t need to start new, you simply need the courage to start as you.
+You don’t need to start anew, you simply need the courage to start as you.